 This is even more evident from the videos we have seen and the breakdown videos from Digital Foundry.
 They have been extremely thorough in their breakdowns to explain what improvements have been made in each game, plus explaining what can be done or could be done, as well as the limitations of the X. There are also plenty of YouTube videos out there showing the Xbox One X side-by-side with an Xbox One S which really shows off how much an improvement the X has over the base consoles and S version.

 Now some of you may wonder if it’s still a viable purchase if you don’t have a 4K TV.
-Well first of all the Xbox One X is a 4K gaming machine that works the best alongside a 4K/HDR TV.
-You will get all the benefits along with it.
-It will give you the superior 4K gaming experiences you are looking for, for years to come.
+Well first of all the Xbox One X is a 4K gaming machine that works the best alongside a 4K/HDR TV and you will get all the benefits along with it too and it will give you the superior 4K gaming experiences you are looking for, for years to come.
 Done deal!
-If you already own a 4K/HDR TV and you own the S version of the Xbox console, you could wait until the price drops.
-For me it’s still a done deal, but this is due to me being one of the hardcore gamers in the Xbox Community.
-If you are not I would advise you to wait until the price drops a little.
+Now, if you already own a 4K/HDR TV and you own the S version of the Xbox console, you could probably wait until the price of the console comes down, but for me it’s still a done deal, but again, this is due to me being one of the hardcore gamers in the Xbox Community and if you are not as hardcore as other gamers or friends out there, I would advise to definitely wait until the price drops.

 If you have a 1080p TV, is it still worth grabbing up the Xbox One X?
 This is where its down to personal choice again.
 I would probably advise no. Yes, the Xbox One X does do Supersampling, which is where it takes a 4K image and down samples it to a 1080p image, while keeping all those lovely textures etc… You will still see a deference in the quality, but again, with owning the S version of the Xbox, it’s down to personal choice.
 As I feel a 4K/HDR TV would be a better investment at this time to better utilise your Xbox One S and in time when you feel the price of the X version suits your budget, then grab it as soon as you can.